Covid-19 coverage support for providers

 - Expanding access to telehealth

 HealthPartners recommends that providers submit the modifier CS on office visits associated with COVID-19 lab testing to aid in identifying COVID-19-related-claims.
+Note, however, that claims may be denied if the CS modifier is submitted on other lines of the claim or for services that are not related to the COVID-19 lab testing.

 - A message to our dental community